awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

   </div>
 </div>

-## Step 2 - Onboarding in the Neon Console
+## Step 2 - Onboarding in the Unique Console

 After you sign up, you are guided through some onboarding steps that ask you to create a **Project**.
 After that, you are presented with the project **Quickstart**.